bulletphysics/bullet3/README.md

 	cd build3

-Dependend on your system (Linux 32bit, 64bit or Mac OSX) use one of the following lines
+Depending on your system (Linux 32bit, 64bit or Mac OSX) use one of the following lines

 	./premake4_linux gmake
 	./premake4_linux64 gmake